ABI-Software/ABIBook/PMR/PMR-exposing-fieldml.rst

 To create a FieldML exposure, the following files will need to be stored in a workspace in PMR:

 * The FieldML model file(s)
-* An RDF file containing metadata about the model, and specifying the JSON file to be used for the visualization.
+* An RDF file containing metadata about the model, and specifying the JSON file to be used to specify the visualization.
-* The JSON file that specifies the Zinc viewer visualization settings.
+* The JSON file that specifies the Zinc viewer visualization.
 * Optionally, documentation (HTML) and images (PNG, JPG etc).

 The following example RDF file from comes from the `Laminar Structure of the Heart workspace <http://models.fieldml.org/workspace/heart>`_ in the FieldML repository: